eelcovv/NutsTools/README.rst

 After running the code for the first time, the NUTS data file can be found in the *Cache* directory at the same location.
 The next time the tool is run, the Cached files are used instead of downloading the file again.

+In case you want to alter the default choices, you can just modify the settings file to your needs.

 Note
 ====